-With increased temperatures during the summer months, controlling the cooling within data centres and server rooms presents even greater challenges.
+With increased temperatures during the warmer months, controlling the cooling within data centres and server rooms presents even greater challenges.

 Combined with power, cooling is the life-support of the data centre and most facilities cannot run without it.
 It has a very large impact on the operational expenditure of the data centre and, if poorly maintained, can require serious capital spend.